 - It contains catechin which has 5- alpha-reductase inhibiting properties.
 This in turn suppresses the production of Di hydro testosterone. a substance that causes hair loss in men and women.

 - Consuming green tea on regular basis has proven to revitalize old skin cells and keep the skin wrinkle-free and Acne free.

 Green tea has two active ingredients Flavonoids and Polyphenols, both of which are powerful antioxidants.
 Catechins, in green tea, are potent anti-cancer agents.
 Regular intake has been associated with lower colon cancer, Stomach cancers, Gastric, Lung, and Esophageal cancers.

 Green tea poses Anti Viral, Anti Bacterial, and Anti Fungal properties due to rich EGCG components.
 This component interferes with the replication cycles of DNA in viruses like hepatitis, influenza, and Herpes simplex viruses.

 EGCG also exhibits anti-fungal and bacterial properties against human pathogenic yeast like Candida albicans and staphylococcus aureus or stenotrophomonas maltophilia.
 It binds to the lipid membranes and affects the folic acid metabolism of bacteria and fungi by inhibiting the enzyme dihydro reductase required by bacteria and fungi to proliferate.

 Drinking green tea will protect from CORONA VIRUS is a myth.
-No superfood or drink is available to build immunity in single day.
+No superfood or drink is available to build immunity in a single day.

-Follow proper respiratory hygiene, personal (body, mind and surroundings) cleanliness, healthy balanced diet and healthy lifestyle for building immunity gradually.
+Follow proper respiratory hygiene, personal (body, mind and surroundings) cleanliness, healthy balanced diet, and healthy lifestyle for building immunity gradually.